 What are my credentials?

 I am a Registered Psychotherapist who has been in practice working with hundreds of emotional eaters since 2007.
-In addition to my training I draw upon my life coaching experience to help clients meet these goals.
+In addition to my training, I draw upon my life coaching experience to help clients meet their goals.

-I help you change your habits and stop turning to food for comfort.
-I will help you understand what it is you are really wanting and learn to find happiness without using food
+I will help you change your habits and stop turning to food for comfort.
+I will help you understand what it is you are really wanting and help you find happiness without using food.

-Here are some of the thing some of my ideal clients have in common:
+Here are some of the things some of my clients have in common: